-The United States has laws in place to protect those who render aid to others in distress.
+The United States has laws in place to protect individuals who render aid to those in distress.
 Narcan is a prescription drug, though not a controlled substance, that can reverse the effects of a heroin overdose.
-However, many are reluctant to render such aid, without knowing their legal standing, should they do so.
+However, many are reluctant to provide such aid without knowing their legal standing.

 What Is Narcan?

-Narcan is the brand name for the drug Naloxone, which, among other uses, counters opioid overdoses.
-One can administer Narcan in a number of ways.
-However it often comes in the form of a spray for the nose.
+Narcan is the brand name for the drug Naloxone which, among other uses, counters opioid overdoses.
+One can administer Narcan in a number of ways, often in the form of a spray for the nose.

 The Food and Drug Administration approved the drug in 1971, but it is assuming an important role in recent years due to the opioid addiction crisis in the United States.

 It is a drug, not a controlled substance, so there is no issue of abuse.

 Laws vary from state to state for the use of Narcan.
 In some states, it is a prescription drug, while in others, one can purchase it over the counter from a pharmacy or even get it from the local health department.

 Every state has passed protection for medical personnel with Narcan training for prescribing and administering Narcan.
 While cases of people suing doctors over Narcan were extremely rare, the perception by doctors that it was a real danger prevented many from prescribing the drug.